eaeoz/command-manager-docker/README.md

 # CommandManager App

-#### Control your ssh remote server using graphical user interface, run commands and read results.
-Create, edit, delete gui component ( as your command ), create profiles to manage multiple ssh hosts in the same gui
+#### Control your ssh remote server using graphical user interface at component view, create ssh host profile, run commands and read results.
+Create, edit or delete gui component, then run command you set by clicking the component whenever you need, using this app

 ##### docker-compose.yml